Discover more from The Shortcut

 When is the Nintendo Switch 2 release date?

 The PS5 and Xbox Series X launched during the first few weeks of November, and Nintendo’s last console before the Switch – the Wii U – launched on November 19.
-We can predict, then, that the Nintendo Switch 2 release date will be sometime during November 2024.
+It would have made sense, then, that the Nintendo Switch 2 release date would be sometime during November 2024, but we now know that isn’t the case.

-With the Nintendo Switch approaching its seventh anniversary on sale and hardware sales continuing to decline, there’s no doubt that Nintendo will be ready to introduce its next entry into the home console space in 2024.
+With the Nintendo Switch approaching its eighth anniversary on sale and hardware sales continuing to decline, there’s no doubt that Nintendo will be ready to introduce its next entry into the home console space as soon as possible.

 How powerful will the Nintendo Switch 2 be?